There are no vehicles that match your search. Please widen your search and try again.

-To create the all-new LS, Lexus took the approach of starting from new, reimagining what a flagship sedan should be, as if launching the brand all over again.
+To create the all-new LS, Lexus took the approach of starting from new, re-imagining what a flagship saloon should be, as if launching the brand all over again.
 The goal was not to improve on what Lexus has done, but to exceed expectations of global luxury customers.

 A common thread going through all LS models remains: Omotenashi, the concept of Japanese hospitality.
 Applied to a luxury automobile, it means taking care of the driver and passengers, anticipating their needs, attending to their comfort and helping to protect them from hazards.

 More than ever before, luxury saloon drivers demand greater handling agility and performance feel without sacrificing comfort.
 To enhance centre of gravity height and weight distribution, the new LS is offered only as a long wheel base model, with a wide and low design.